Tobacco packaging warning messages: Ukraine

-The warning messages on Ukrainian cigarette packets are also visually similar to those in European Union countries:
+The warning messages on cigarette packets in Ukraine are also visually similar to those in European Union countries:

 United Kingdom

-In 1971, tobacco companies printed on the left side of cigarette packets an official warning: "WARNING by H.M.
-Government – SMOKING CAN DAMAGE YOUR HEALTH", followed by the phrase "Health Department's Chief Medical Officers", issuers of the warning.
+In 1971, tobacco companies printed on the left side of cigarette packets an official warning: "Warning by H.M.
+Government – Smoking can harm your health", followed by the phrase "Health Department's Chief Medical Officers", issuers of the warning.

 In 1991, the EU tightened laws on tobacco warnings.
-"TOBACCO SERIOUSLY DAMAGES HEALTH" was printed on the front of all tobacco packs.
+Thus, the message "Tobacco seriously damages health" was printed on the front of all tobacco packs.
 An additional warning was also printed on the reverse of cigarette packs.

 In 2003, new EU regulations required one of the following general warnings must be displayed, covering at least 30% of the surface of the pack: